Volume 15, Issue 5 (September & October 2024) BCN 2024, 15(5): 561-568 | Back to browse issues page

 URL: http://bcn.iums.ac.ir/article-1-2727-en.html

-1- Department of Pharmacology, Sri Ramachandra Faculty of Pharmacy, Sri Ramachandra Institute of Higher Education and Research
+1- Department of Pharmacology, Sri Ramachandra Faculty of Pharmacy, Sri Ramachandra Institute of Higher Education and Research, Chennai, India.

-2- Department of Pathology, Hind Institute of Medical Sciences, Barabanki 225003, Uttar Pradesh, India
+2- Department of Pathology, Hind Institute of Medical Sciences, Barabanki, India.

-3- Sri Ramachandra medical college, Sri Ramachandra Institute of Higher Education and Research
+3- Department of Neurology, Sri Ramachandra Institute of Higher Education and Research, Chennai, India.

 Abstract:

-The etiology of migraine is not fully understood, but there is ongoing debate about the potential role of immune dysfunction in migraine pathophysiology.
-Some clinical studies have shown a reduction in CD4+CD25+ Regulatory T cells (Treg) in migraine patients compared to healthy volunteers.
+Introduction: The etiology of migraine is not fully understood, but there is ongoing debate about the potential role of immune dysfunction in migraine pathophysiology.
+Some clinical studies have shown a reduction in CD4+CD25+ regulatory T-cells (Treg) in migraine patients compared to healthy people.
 However, these studies have not been systematically analyzed.
 The primary objective of this study is to conduct a systematic review of Treg level changes in migraine patients.

-A detailed literature search was conducted on PubMed, Scopus, Embase, ProQuest, Cochrane review, Clinical trials, Academic thesis, American Academy of Neurology resources and Google Scholar databases from 2010 to 2023.
-Studies that were appropriately designed to quantify Treg levels in migraine patients were included in this meta-analysis.
+Methods: A detailed literature search was conducted on PubMed, Scopus, Embase, ProQuest, Cochrane Review, Clinical trials, Academic thesis, American Academy of Neurology resources, and Google Scholar databases from 2010 to 2023.
+Studies that were appropriately designed to quantify Treg cell levels in migraine patients were included in this meta-analysis.

-Out of 17 studies initially reviewed, only 4 studies with a total of 121 migraine patients were included for analysis.
-The meta-analysis revealed a statistically significant reduction in Treg levels in migraine patients compared to healthy volunteers (Z=1.21; p=0.23).
+Results: Out of 17 studies initially reviewed, only 4 studies with 121 migraine patients were included for analysis.
+The meta-analysis revealed a statistically significant reduction in Treg cell levels in migraine patients compared to healthy volunteers (Z=1.21; P=0.23).

-The observation of lower levels of Treg in migraine patients, compared to healthy volunteers, provides support for the theory that migraine may be an autoimmune disorder.
-However, to fully understand the role of immune dysregulation in migraine pathogenesis, additional clinical data is required.
-This is the first meta-analysis of Treg levels in the context of migraine research, adding a significant contribution to the existing literature on the topic.
+Conclusion: The observation of lower levels of Treg cells in migraine patients, compared to healthy volunteers, supports the theory that migraine may be an autoimmune disorder.
+However, additional clinical data is required to understand the role of immune dysregulation in migraine pathogenesis fully.
+This is the first meta-analysis of Treg cell levels in the context of migraine research, significantly contributing to the existing literature on the topic.

 Type of Study: Review | Subject: Cellular and molecular Neuroscience